Hero Destini 125 Xtec First Ride Review: New Flavour But Same Taste?

 Hero Destini 125 Xtec

 One of the key highlights of its design is the generous use of chrome from front to back.
 While the base VX and ZX variants get standard chrome, the top-end versions feature copper chrome elements.
 The side profile is rather understated, but the rear profile might spark mixed opinions.
-It features a similar two-tier structure with LED tail lights and halogen indicators, but the design is a lot more prominent.
+It features a similar two-tier structure with LED tail lights and halogen indicators, but the design is more prominent.
 Overall, I think that the design has been improved, but it may take some time to grow on you.
 While the new Jupiter immediately impresses with its looks, the Destini is more likely to be an acquired taste.

 Also Read: Ather Rizta First Ride Review: Their Most Comfortable Electric Scooter Yet!